British opposition leader Jeremy Corbyn backs December election | DW | 29.10.2019

 The British leader has repeatedly demanded an election to end what he casts as a nightmare parliamentary paralysis that is sapping public trust by preventing any Brexit outcome at all.

-In an effort to blunt opposition to an early vote, the government said on Monday it would delay consideration of the EU withdrawal deal until after the election.
+In an effort to concede to opposition to an early vote, the government said on Monday it would delay consideration of the EU withdrawal deal until after the election.

 The EU on Monday agreed to extend the Brext deadline for a third time, this time until January 31.